 There are four main steps involved when you create a website:

 - Plan the structure.
 Produce a site map describing what pages you need and how they should be laid out.
-Remember that your company’s internal structure may mean little to your customers, so try and see things from their perspective.
+Remember that your company's internal structure and naming conventions may mean little to your customers, so try and see things from their perspective.
 You may wish to create wireframe diagrams showing what will go where on key pages.

 - Create the site.
 Build the pages and add appropriate text, images and other media.